Upgrade your deployment to the latest version of Azure DevOps Server or Team Foundation Server

 Before you upgrade to TFS 2017

-- Synchronize TFS with Project Server - which describes how native integration with Project Server is no longer supported, and instead a solution is provided by our partner, Tivitie.
+- Synchronize TFS with Project Server on how native integration with Project Server is no longer supported.
+Instead a solution is provided by our partner, Tivitie.

-Also, we recommend that you review the options you have when you upgrade from TFS 2008 or TFS 2010.
-Depending on the amount of customization you've made to your work tracking process, you'll want to choose between the options described.
+We also recommend that you review the options when upgrading from TFS 2008 or TFS 2010.
+With on the amount of customization you've made to your work tracking process, you'll want to choose between the options described.

-Upgrading a TFS deployment can be quite straightforward or quite complicated, depending on the specifics of your existing deployment.
-Factors that will influence the complexity and duration of your upgrade include:
+Upgrading a TFS deployment can differ depending on the specifics of your existing deployment.
+Factors that influence the complexity and duration of your upgrade include:

-- Whether your deployment is configured with SharePoint integration or reporting.
+- A deployment configuration using SharePoint integration or reporting

-In all cases, however, the general process is logically the same.
-Get your environment ready; Expect the best, prepare for the worst; and finally, do the upgrade.
+In all cases, the general process is logically the same.
+Make sure your environment is ready, prepare, and do the upgrade.

-Your TFS deployment will be offline for the duration of the upgrade.
-Upgrade times can be measured in minutes for very small deployments or in days for very large deployments.
-You can keep your upgrades comparably speedy by cleaning up unnecessary data.
-If you're keeping up with the latest versions of TFS, that helps a lot, too.
+Your TFS deployment will be offline for the duration of the upgrade and upgrade times can differ depending on the size of the deployment.
+You can keep your upgrades comparably fast by cleaning up unnecessary data.
+It also helps if you're keeping up with the latest versions of Azure DevOps Server.

-If you're upgrading a very large database to TFS 2015, consider using the TfsPreUpgrade tool.
-It performs the most expensive parts of the upgrade from TFS 2013 QU4/QU5 in the background, allowing you to continue using TFS.
-This tool can cut offline times for upgrade significantly for large databases - one internal Microsoft database went from over a week of offline time down to under a day.
+If you're upgrading a database to TFS 2015, consider using TfsPreUpgrade.
+It performs the most expensive parts of the upgrade from TFS 2013 QU4/QU5 in the background, allowing you to continue using TFS, which can cut offline time significantly for large databases.